 One solution to this problem in the contemporary literature was proposed by Kretzmann and Stump.
-After distinguishing the ways that God wills certain things of necessity (e.g., His own goodness), they point out that Aquinas holds God nevertheless does not choose everything of necessity – in fact, God can do otherwise, having free choice.
+After distinguishing the ways that God wills certain things of necessity (e.g., His own goodness), they point out that Aquinas holds that God nevertheless does not choose everything of necessity – in fact, God can do otherwise, having free choice.
 The choice to create is a paradigm case of God being free to do otherwise, but this does not conflict with the claim that God is changeless and immutable, existing outside of time.
 Indeed, God does not need to change in the actual world when He chooses to create – He can be such that, from eternity, He chooses to create.
 Nevertheless, Stump and Kretzmann claim that this does not mean God would be unchangeable across all possible worlds.
 In fact, “God is not the same in all possible worlds.”
 In sum, the Stump-Kretzmann solution to the problem is then to, first, restrict divine immutability to a denial that God changes across time.
 Then, although God is determinate and immutable in each world, given what He has chosen to actually do, they admit that God differs across each possible world, depending on what He does in each possible world.

 We can turn to the Yogācāra Buddhist philosopher Dharmakīrti to bring out a serious difficulty for Kretzmann and Stump’s proposal.
 One of Dharmakīrti’s objections to the existence of a creator God, as posited by some Indian philosophers, hinged on God having a potential to create.
 Hayes reconstructs the premise of the argument as follows: “if God is a creator of the universe, it must be admitted that he has a potential to create that exists prior to his actually creating anything.
 But if this is so, we must ask how that potential becomes realized.”
-And if the theist proposes nothing outside of God actualizes God’s potential to act, then God Himself does so.
+And if the theist proposes nothing outside of God that actualizes God’s potential to act, then God Himself does so.
 This generates a contradiction, however, as God cannot be immutable; “But if God performs an action, then he must undergo change and thus cannot be permanent.”

 Dharmakīrti’s conclusion is then that “a permanent, unchanging entity such as God would have to have exactly the same nature before the creation of the world as after; there would be no difference whatsoever between God as creator and God as a being that is not yet a creator.”
 Dharmakīrti uses temporal language, and seems to presume that God is acting at some definite time, but his point could nevertheless be adapted to remove the temporal references: God would, as a result of choosing to create or creating, be different, and this would seem to conflict with the claim that God is not such that He could be different.
 Aquinas’ God, who is pure actuality or esse, has no passive potentiality in virtue of which He could be different.
 In addition, the point can be made even without adverting to a claim about God’s potentiality (Kretzmann and Stump agree that God has no potentiality).
 In his De Ente et Essentia, Aquinas argues that there can exist precisely one being, at most, whose essence is identical with its existence – God – because there would be nothing to differentiate one being of such a sort from another.